-The 2018 Pokémon Video Game World Championships will begin on Friday, August 24, for all age divisions.
-Players must in good standing with the Play!
+The 2019 Pokémon VGC World Championships will begin on Friday, August 16, for all age divisions.
+Players must be in good standing with the Play!
 Pokémon program to participate, and they must have an active Play!
 Pokémon account with current and accurate information.

-Pokémon video game players have qualified through competitions in the 2018 Championship Series season.
-Players earn invitations to this prestigious competition by performing at an exceptional level throughout the Championship Series season.
+Pokémon VGC players may qualify through competitions in the 2019 Championship Series season.
+Players earn invitations to this prestigious event by performing at an exceptional level throughout the Championship Series season.

-Top video game players from different rating zones will receive invitations based on their Championship Points standing at the end of the season.
-Players who reach a certain Championship Points (CP) standing receive an invitation to play in Day One on Friday.
-Invitations will be distributed based on the number of CP, as follows:
+Top video game players from different rating zones receive invitations based on their Championship Points standing at the end of the season.
+Invitations will be divided into two tiers.
+Players who reach a certain Championship Points (CP) total receive an invitation to play in Day One on Friday.
+Invitations will be distributed based on the number of CP earned, as follows:

 Championship Points Table

 The best players in each zone will earn an invitation that allows them to advance directly to Day Two without playing in Friday's rounds.
 These invitations will also include Travel Awards.
 Day Two invitations are divided by rating zone as follows:

 The Top 8 players from the US and Canada rating zone

 The Top 16 players from the Europe rating zone

 The Top 8 players from the Latin America rating zone

 The Top 8 players from the Oceania rating zone